any-docs/css/content/reference/properties/tab-size/index.md

 ### Default tab size vs custom sizes

 This example compares a default tab size with a custom tab size.
-Note that {{cssxref("white-space")}} is set to `pre` to prevent the tabs from collapsing.
+Note that `white-space` is set to `pre` to prevent the tabs from collapsing.

 #### HTML